jyyulab/NetBID/docs/docs/network_construction/network_construction.md

 ![sample_cluster_2](sample_cluster_2.png)

-This is the scatter plot with ellipse to cover the points belong to one class.
+Above is a side-by-side scatter plot with an ellipse drawn around each cluster of samples.
+Each ellipse is marked with its cluster label.

 ```R
 pred_label <- draw.pca.kmeans(mat=mat,all_k = NULL,obs_label=get_obs_label(phe,use_int),plot_type='2D.text')